Operation Bagration: Aftermath

 The near-total destruction of Army Group Centre was very costly for the Germans.
 Exact German losses are unknown but newer research indicates around 400,000–540,000 killed, missing or wounded.
 (Note: Figures for the exact casualties of the German forces during Operation Bagration vary significantly.
 Wartime Soviet estimates claim 540,000 German overall casualties (including 158,480 captured), with material losses listed at 2,375 tanks, 8,702 guns, 631 aircraft, and 57,152 motor vehicles.
 Western estimates put German casualties lower at about 300,000–350,000 men.
 Newer research done by the MGFA and led by historian Karl Heinz Frieser put German casualties at 399,102 soldiers.)
 Soviet losses were also substantial, with 180,040 killed and missing, 590,848 wounded and sick, together with 2,957 tanks, 2,447 artillery pieces and 822 aircraft also lost.
 The offensive cut off Army Group North and Army Group North Ukraine from each other and weakened them as resources were diverted to the central sector.
 This forced both Army Groups to withdraw from Soviet territory much more quickly when faced with the following Soviet offensives in their sectors.

 The end of Operation Bagration coincided with the destruction of many of the strongest units of the Wehrmacht engaged against the Allies on the Western Front in the Falaise Pocket in Normandy, during Operation Overlord.
 After these victories, supply problems rather than German resistance slowed the Allies' advance.
 The Germans transferred armoured units from the Italian front, where they could afford to give ground, to resist the Soviet advance near Warsaw.

-This was one of the largest Soviet operations of WWII with 2.3 million troops engaged, three Axis armies eliminated and vast amounts of Soviet territory recaptured.
+This was one of the largest Soviet operations of World War II with 2.3 million troops engaged, three Axis armies eliminated and vast amounts of Soviet territory recaptured.
 In Soviet propaganda, this offensive was listed as one of Stalin's ten blows.